jenkinsci/p4-plugin/SETUP.md

 * Sync only

-Perforce will not attempt to cleanup the workspace; the sync operation will update all files (as CLOBBER is set) to the required set of revisions.
+The plugin will not attempt to cleanup the workspace; the sync operation will update all files (as CLOBBER is set) to the required set of revisions.
 If the populating the 'have' table options is enabled then the 'have' list will be updated.

 ![Sync populate](docs/images/sync_pop.png)